Endometrial Cancer Screening (PDQ®): Screening - Health Professional Information [NCI] - Recurrent Endometrial Cancer

 Recurrent endometrial cancer is cancer that has recurred (come back) after it has been treated.
 The cancer may come back in the uterus, the pelvis, in lymph nodes in the abdomen, or in other parts of the body.

-Treatment of recurrent cervical cancer may include the following:Pelvic exenteration followed by radiation therapy combined with chemotherapy.Chemotherapy as palliative therapy to relieve symptoms caused by the cancer and improve quality of life.Clinical trials of new anticancer drugs or drug combinations.Check for U.S. clinical trials from NCI's list of cancer clinical trials that are now accepting patients with recurrent cervical cancer.
+Treatment of recurrent endometrial cancer may include the following:Radiation therapy as palliative therapy to relieve symptoms and improve the patient's quality of life.Hormone therapy.Clinical trials of chemotherapy.Check for U.S. clinical trials from NCI's list of cancer clinical trials that are now accepting patients with recurrent endometrial carcinoma.
 For more specific results, refine the search by using other search features, such as the location of the trial, the type of treatment, or the name of the drug.
 General information about clinical trials is available from the NCI Web site.